 What Is A Medication-Assisted Treatment Program?

-The medication-assisted treatment program in Massachusetts at Swift River offers an Ativan tapering method for alcohol addiction and Suboxone and Vivitrol for opioid addiction.
-Starting January 1, 2020, Swift River will also offer a methadone option for opioid addiction.
+Our medication-assisted treatment program at Vertava Health of Massachusetts offers an Ativan tapering method for alcohol addiction and Suboxone, Vivitrol, and methadone for opioid addiction.

 Introducing Ativan during alcohol withdrawal prevents the nervous system from becoming hyperactive, stopping withdrawal symptoms before they get out of hand.